 Idempotent requests

-To ensure safe retries of requests without unintentional duplicate operations, our API offers idempotency features.
-If you're working on actions like record creation or updates, the integration of an idempotency key can prove invaluable.
+Our API offers idempotency features to ensure safe retries of requests without unintentional duplicate operations.
+Integrating an idempotency key can prove invaluable if you're working on actions like record creation or updates.
 This key allows you to re-initiate a request, especially in situations like connectivity disruptions, ensuring no unwanted duplications or repeated updates.

 Making an idempotent request